Self

 This doesn’t get you what you most want, which is to be seen, heard, and validated.

-7. See if you can agree to disagree.
+7. See if you can agree to disagree

-This is really the key to trying and the key to being happy in any relationship.
+This is the key to trying and the key to being happy in any relationship.
 But, it’s not always possible.

-If things start to heat up and get tense, see if you can table the discussion and revisit when both of you have had a chance to calm down.
+If things start to heat up and get tense, see if you can table the discussion and revisit it when both of you have had a chance to calm down.

-If the other wants to continue fighting, walk away and say, "I really wish we could have talked, but it’s too volatile right now for us to try to even understand one another.
+If the other wants to continue fighting, walk away and say, "I wish we could have talked, but it’s too volatile right now for us to try to even understand one another.
 Perhaps another time?"

 But, avoiding a civil war means engaging with others in a different way — even others that you may not like.